Why Audience Profiling Should Be A Key Part of Your Paid Media Strategy

 Ideally, your social media management platform will allow you to organize audience profiles in real-time; for example, by automatically adding consumers that use a particular hashtag or engage with a specific piece of content to your pre-defined audience buckets.

-An online sporting goods brand can create segments for its social audience according to gender and favorite sport (determined by social listening), establish a rule that funnels any Twitter user that mentions one of the sports with positive sentiment into their respective buckets, and then serve ads tailored to women soccer lovers, male basketball enthusiasts, and so on.
+An online sporting goods brand can create segments for its social audience according to gender and favorite sport (determined by social listening), establish a rule that funnels any X, formerly Twitter user that mentions one of the sports with positive sentiment into their respective buckets, and then serve ads tailored to women soccer lovers, male basketball enthusiasts, and so on.

 Keep in mind that this kind of audience profiling requires data around a minimum of 5k to 10k social users in order to produce a segment that will generate meaningful results, so it works best when analyzing popular topics like sports.